Set-OutlookSignatures/Set-OutlookSignatures/docs/CONTRIBUTING.md

 There are optimization opportunities in error handling, de-duplicating code with functions, applying PowerShell best practices, and more.
 ## 2.2.
 Support Microsoft signature roaming API
-- This seems to be the way to make signatures roam in the cloud via the Outlook client, without using a Graph API
 - API for deploying signatures directly to mailbox via EWS or Graph is not yet known
 - Don't forget to update SignatureFilesDone so that the removal process keeps working
 - How to handle group mailboxes?